The 2026 SURFS Application is Now Open

 Email me: abigail.heller@belmont.edu

-This project will involve designing and conducting an online data collection examining how body image, objectification, identity, and gender influence the educational, physical, and social/emotional outcomes of emerging adults (18-29 year olds).
+This project will involve designing and conducting an online data collection examining how body image, objectification, identity, and gender influence the educational, physical, and social/emotional outcomes of adults (18+ year olds).
 Students will learn to develop research questions and hypotheses related to variables that interest them and design/conduct a study testing these hypotheses.
 After data collection is complete, students will learn how to select the appropriate statistical analyses and how to conduct them in SPSS or R. Finally, students will learn how to present their research for a conference-type setting.
 This project is flexible and easily adaptable to students’ specific interests!

 Special Skills Taught: Literature review, study/hypothesis development, Data collection using Qualtrics/Prolific, Data Analysis in SPSS and R, presenting research